MF366-Coding/WriterClassic/README.md

 * [X] the `data` folder that comes with WriterClassic

 * [X] the `config` folder that comes with WriterClassic

+* [X] for the executable version, all the files and folders that come with WriterClassic

 ## Small information
 If you want to redistribute this software, you need its LICENSE: this is **mandatory**!